nicofirst1/MotionBot/README.md

 - [X] Reset ground image -> stops motion tasks
 - [X] Add command to send background image

+### Camera movement
+- [ ] Use step motor with GPIO to move the camera
+- [ ] Take a video while the camera performs a 180* rotation
+- [ ] Integrate movement with background reset

 ### Movement detection
 - [X] Nofity when movement is detected